pandora-s-git/Librarian/README.md

 You can fork the project and work on ur own, make branches, make pull requests, or just tell me the idea and I will work on it !

 ## How to use
-If first require an Access Token from HuggingFace.
+You first require an Access Token from HuggingFace.
 For that you create an account -> Settings -> Access Tokens.
 If you want to test it on your own, you need to create a discord bot on the [discord's developers portal](https://discord.com/developers/applications).
 Then you create a new application and bot.
 (Do not forget to toggle all intents !!)